Vizuri/openshift-cicd-pipeline/exercises/Exercise-7/index.md

 		}
 	}
 ```
 Once complete, you will see the Anchore Report Link associated with the build.

+   >Note: This step can take up to 9 minutes to run!

 ![alt text](../images/image5.png)